sonofhypnos/fatebook.el/README.md

 emacs ~/.authinfo.gpg
 ```

-(or (not recommended) `~/.authinfo` if you want to store your secrets unencrypted).
-Replace $your-api-key with your api key and leave the remaining fields the same.
+Emacs will prompt you for a password to encrypt the file (you can also use `~/.authinfo` if you don't want to encrypt your secrets (not recommended!)).

+Add this line to the file:

 ``` sh
 machine fatebook.io login defaultUser password $your-api-key
 ```

+Replace $your-api-key with your api key found under https://fatebook.io/api-setup and leave the remaining fields the same.

 ### Long version